For decades, most Americans had never heard of Katherine Johnson.

-"Hidden Figures" shines the spotlight on unsung scientists Johnson, Jackson and Vaughan, who made the Friendship 7 mission possible.
+"Hidden Figures" shines the spotlight on unsung scientists Johnson, Mary Jackson and Dorothy Vaughan, who made the Friendship 7 mission possible.
 These women were members of a group of "human computers" charged with calculating flight paths and other aeronautical measurements necessary for NASA to win the space race.

 Because of Jim Crow laws, these scientists were segregated from white scientists and were even referred to as "colored computers."